-The SFUN allows students to tell us what you love about the non-academic services at your University.
-From food outlets to IT support, all aspects of your uni experience are important to us.
+SFUN gives students the opportunity to tell us what you love about the non-academic services at your University.
+From food outlets to IT support, all aspects of your uni experience are important to us!

-The survey is conducted online every two years and all students are given the opportunity to provide their feedback.
+The survey is conducted online and all students are given the opportunity to provide their feedback.

 7,020 people completed the survey in 2018 - check out the results!

 Are you a new student?
 The CSS allows you to provide feedback on how you are settling in.
 It seeks feedback on admissions, enrolments, program choice and timetabling.

 The survey is run every two years and all students who have commenced their program in semester 1 of that year are invited to participate.

 This survey is run after every orientation session to understand the most valuable aspects.